Surgical Vision Correction Consultations

 Like LASIK, cataract surgery is an outpatient procedure.
 You should be prepared to have someone to drive you home.
 In most cases, the surgeon will only perform surgery on one eye at a time.
 Immediately following the surgery, your vision will not be clear, as it may take days to weeks to improve depending on how quickly you heal.
 There are also many potential complications that could arise if you are not closely monitored by your surgeon and your optometrist.

 Once both eyes are surgically corrected, you could possibly even still need glasses.
 With the appropriate artificial lens choice, guidance from your optometrist and surgeon, and appropriate compliance with post-op therapy, you are much more likely to have a positive outcome.
-Our New Orleans optometrists are here to recommend the best solution and ensure that your choice of implant matches the needs of your daily routine.
+Our New Orleans optometrist is here to recommend the best solution and ensure that your choice of implant matches the needs of your daily routine.
 We’ll educate you on all of your surgical options and communicate these recommendations and findings with your surgeon to ensure you get the appropriate implant and are fully aware of what you are getting before any surgery is performed.

-To determine whether you’re a good candidate for cataract surgery, our eye doctors will perform a comprehensive eye exam to check the overall health of your eyes, and to evaluate any reasons and risks for the surgery, as well as your eyeglass prescription needs prior to and potentially even after the surgery.
+To determine whether you’re a good candidate for cataract surgery, our eye doctor will perform a comprehensive eye exam to check the overall health of your eyes, and to evaluate any reasons and risks for the surgery, as well as your eyeglass prescription needs prior to and potentially even after the surgery.
 If you have cataracts — and they’re impacting your everyday life — cataract surgery could be a viable option.
 There’s no age limit for cataract surgery, as long as the person is in good general health.

 Cataract surgery is not an elective procedure like LASIK, and if cataracts are left untreated, they will worsen with time and as you age, making your vision worse and potentially affecting your ability to drive, work, and participate in sports or hobbies.
 Untreated cataracts can lead to total blindness.